Osiris-Team/A/README.md

 # A
 **A language compiles to C, which gets compiled to an executable or library.
-This means that A achieves the same cross-platform performance as C, with a significantly simpler syntax and object-oriented code (similar to C++, but better).
-Maybe you will even have fun coding in this language?**
+This means that A achieves the same cross-platform performance as C, with a significantly simpler syntax and object-oriented code.
+Its main aim is to make developing software easy and fun.**

 **Download the [A-Sample](https://github.com/Osiris-Team/A-Sample) repo, open a terminal in that folder and execute `./a/a` or `.\a\a.exe` if you are on Windows.**

-If you are unsure how to pronouce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).
+You can learn the whole language by reading this file and if you are unsure how to pronouce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).

-## Aim
+## Goals
  - Provide both high and low level methods to everything.
  - Don't overcomplicate things and keep it easy to read/write.
  - Stay relevant, meaning new good stuff will replace old stuff.
 Breaking changes are ok.